myrrlyn/myrrlyn.net/source/profile.html.md

 I wind up.
 I have been a strong swimmer all my life, and became a Red Cross lifeguard at 14.
 My passion for aquatic safety has led me to become a BSA lifeguard and PADI Rescue Diver, and I have employed these skills as the aquatics director at a local Boy Scout camp.
-During my tenure at Rota-Kiwan, I received excellent reviews and maintained a strong safety record.
+During my time at Rota-Kiwan, I received excellent reviews and maintained a strong safety record.

 I am deeply passionate about achieving safety in risky environments through